Josef-Friedrich/mscxyz/README.md

 # mscxyz

-A command line tool to manipulate the XML based *.mscX and (Yet) *.mscZ files of the notation software MuseScore.
+A command line tool to manipulate the XML based *.mscX and *.mscZ files of the notation software MuseScore.